Do Diamonds Have A Resale Value? Or Are They Worthless?

 Does a Diamond have any resale value?

-But there are many different factors that impact the resale value of a Diamond and I will be covering this in more detail below.
+But there are many different factors that impact the resale value of a Diamond and I will be covering these in more detail below.

 What Factors Impact The Resale Value Of A Diamond?